EmilianoDeLaGarzaVillarreal/flowchain-implementation/README.md

 You can simulate federated training with four clients using different scenes as local data.

 ### 1. FedAvg (10 Rounds)
+Had to change output_to_trajectories, torch tensors weren't the size they are supposed to be Had to change fastpredNF class, log_prob and base_prob had different sizes than expected.
+Had to change TP_visualizer, prob_to_grid, RegularGridInterpolator instead of 2dInterpolator.
+Also ~mask Debugged task.py, evaluate function.
+Had to fix interpolated points that fell out of the grid, I needed to check the model and why it was giving me points of of the interpolation range, coordinated were given wrong x<->y had to fix node class because it was using 16-bit integers and MOT has pedestrians with a value greater than that had to create system path because dill.load was unable to find the environment module
 ```bash
 # Server
 python src/server_app.py --num_rounds 10 > server-log-FedAvg.txt 2>&1